Welcome to my world of home baking: a world in which the challenges of the outside world are left firmly at the kitchen door!

-Over the years I have scribbled so many recipe ideas on bits of paper and on various files on the computer with no particular sense of organisation, I felt it time to put my ideas and my favourite recipes – all of which I have either created myself or have tweaked – into one central place; hence this blog.
+Over the years I have scribbled so many recipe ideas on bits of paper and as endless files on the computer, with no particular sense of organisation so I felt it time to put my ideas and recipes into one central place; hence this blog.
 Unless otherwise stated, all recipes are my own and all photos are of my bakes.

-One of my underlying aims in baking is to make and, where possible, improve upon what can be bought; preferring to use locally sourced and home-grown ingredients as much as possible, I like to have complete control over what goes into my food, not to mention the flavour benefits.
+One of my underlying aims in baking is to be able to make whatever can be bought, not least so that I can have complete control over what goes into my food.

-There is always the thrill in baking of just what can be achieved with relatively few ingredients and achieved quite simply: baking does not need to be complicated or hugely time-consuming; it can be, and the more difficult bakes that take many hours are sometimes just what I need, but it does not need be!
-And often, grazing on a few simple bakes that take moments to throw together can be as satisfying as a full meal!
+There is always the thrill in baking of just what can be achieved with relatively few ingredients and achieved quite simply: baking does not need to be complicated or hugely time-consuming; it can be, of course, and the more challenging bakes that take more time and focus are sometimes just what I need, but it does not need to be!

-Of all the things I bake, pastry and bread are my greatest loves.
+Of all the things I bake, bread (the ultimate comfort food!) and pastry are my greatest loves.
 I have a particular penchant towards sourdoughs but I love baking any type of bread.
 I am currently trying to bake my way through as many different types of bread as I can find as well as finding any excuse to create a multitude of flavoured breads.
 Mind you, an unadulterated bread, toasted and buttered is a very satisfying thing to eat!

 In recent years I have developed a love of macarons and I often bake batches of these sweet treats, many of which find their way quite willingly into the mouths of friends and colleagues, although I have been experimenting with savoury macarons, which are becoming a staple canapé for me: the mixture of sweet and savoury notes can, with the right fillings, create a stunning taste explosion.

 I’m very much an admirer of Afternoon Tea which is a food event in its own right: there is nothing like an Afternoon Tea to create a real sense of occasion and give a warm satisfaction as you tuck into the treasure trove of goodies on offer.
-For me, it is like being a child on Christmas morning, eyes lighing up as you delve into inviting packages in front of you!
-I love experiencing more unusual Afternoon Teas, and an Afternoon Tea with a more savoury slant is, for me, the pinnacle of indulgence!
+For me, it is like being a child again, waking up on Christmas morning, eyes lighing up as you delve into inviting packages in front of you!
+I love experiencing and preparing more unusual Afternoon Teas, and an Afternoon Tea with a more savoury slant is perfection for me!

-My ramblings and my recipes also flirt with other areas of cooking that appeal to me.
-Key among these is preserving: home-made chutneys and mouth-wateringly crunchy pickled shallots can not only lift the humble bread and cheese snack to dizzying heights of food delight, they are a perfect accompaniment to an endless number of cold savouries.
+My ramblings and my recipes in this blog also flirt with other areas of cooking that appeal to me.
+Key among these is preserving: home-made chutneys and mouth-wateringly crunchy pickled shallots can not only lift a simple snack of bread and cheese to dizzying heights of food delight, they are a perfect accompaniment to an endless number of cold savouries.
 And I could not be without a dollop or two of home-made jam with just-warmed croissants!